Statusnone420/PR-Dashboard/STATE.md

 - Built-preview route smoke before the fix: `/`, `/#dashboard`, `/#find-issues`, `/#board`, `/#settings`, and `/#profile` loaded the shell but rendered empty route content; console showed `ReferenceError: summarizeDashboardMetrics is not defined` from the built JS bundle.
 - Built-preview route smoke after the fix at `http://127.0.0.1:4173`: `/`, `/#dashboard`, `/#find-issues`, `/#board`, `/#settings`, and `/#profile` all rendered non-empty `#app-content` with expected route text and no fresh console or page errors.
 - Added Playwright route smoke coverage to `npm run test:layout` so blank valid routes and dashboard runtime errors fail the layout gate.
-- Verification on 2026-05-22: `npm test` passed 148/148, `npm run build` passed, `npm run test:layout` passed 8/8, and a targeted built-preview route smoke passed for all requested routes.
+- Verification on 2026-05-22: `npm test` passed 148/148, `npm run build` passed, `npm run test:layout` passed 8/8, and a targeted built-preview route smoke passed for all requested routes..
 - Remaining risk: this hotfix only covers local route rendering and did not exercise live GitHub API responses or real PAT behavior.